dalek-cryptography/bulletproofs/docs/notes.md

 Notation
 ========

-We change notation from the original Bulletproofs paper.
+We change notation from the original [Bulletproofs paper][bulletproofs_paper].
 The primary motivation is that our implementation uses additive notation, and we would like our description of the protocol to use the same notation as the implementation.

 In general, we use lower-case letters
 \\(a, b, c\\)